Briggs Group Limited

 Board Approvals and Signatures

-This Statement has been approved by the boards of Briggs and C.E.T.P.
+This Statement has been approved by the Board of Directors of both Briggs and CETP.
 A Director of each company has authorised by signature the above statement.
-A signed copy is available on request from email@example.com
+A signed copy is available on request from email@example.com.